What is Most Impressive about the Steph Curry Deadlift?

 - a running back like Saquon Barkley,

-- an actor like Hugh Jackman or
+- an actor like Hugh Jackman, or

-- an 80-year-old grandmother like Shirley Webb
+- an 82-year-old grandmother like Shirley Webb

 Learn how to load your hips to unload your ankles and prevent ankle injuries as taught by Keke Lyles

-Do rear foot elevated single-leg Bulgarian squats
+Do rear foot elevated single-leg squats

 Watch the video below to learn how to hip hinge:

 Steph Curry’s Most Spectacular Feats of Strength

-It is not his 400-pound deadlift, nor is it that he is the best NBA shooter (and possible player) of all time.
+It is not his 400-pound deadlift, nor is it that he is the best shooter (and possibly best player) of all time.

 - Curry sticks to his routine.